 W.E.
-"Ned" Chilton III was publisher of the Charleston Gazette when in 1978 it decided to publish the name and photograph of a juvenile who was the alleged shooter at a school in which a 15-year-old had been killed.
+"Ned" Chilton III was publisher of the Charleston Gazette when in 1978 it decided to publish the name and photograph of a juvenile who was the alleged shooter at a school where a 15-year-old had been killed.
 The publication of the name ran afoul of a 1941 West Virginia law that prohibited the publication of juvenile offender names.
 After Chilton and other newspaper executives were indicted, they took their case to the Supreme Court, which ruled the West Virginia law unconstitutional, noting that the newspapers obtained the name through lawful means.
-The ruling continued the Court's reasoning that prior restraint was a violation of the freedom of press guaranteed in the First Amendment.
 (Photo of Ned Chilton via West Virginia Press Association.)

 In Smith v.
 Daily Mail Publishing Co., 443 U.S. 97 (1979), the Supreme Court unanimously struck down a West Virginia statute making it a crime for a newspaper to publish the name of a juvenile offender without a written order from the court.
 It is one in a line of rulings upholding what is sometimes called the Daily Mail principle, establishing that the news media cannot be punished for disseminating lawfully obtained truthful information.

-Newspapers lawfully obtain name of alleged juvenile shooter, publish it
+Newspapers lawfully obtained, published name of alleged juvenile shooter

 Two newspapers — the Charleston, West Virginia, Daily Mail and the Charleston Gazette — learned through routine monitoring of the police radio band that a 15-year-old student had been shot and killed at his school.
 They sent reporters to the scene, where they obtained the name of the alleged juvenile perpetrator by talking to witnesses, police, and an assistant prosecutor.
 The Daily Mail did not initially report the assailant’s name, but the Gazette published his name and his photograph.
 Several radio stations also broadcast his name, and the Daily Mail subsequently printed it as well.